dock108/law-and-order/README.md

 Templates are stored in the `src/templates` directory as Markdown files with Handlebars syntax for variable interpolation.

+## Task Templates

+Task lists for automatic generation are stored in `src/assets/task-templates/` as Markdown files.
+The system selects a template based on client intake data (currently placeholder logic) and parses tasks formatted like `- Task description (due X days)`.

 ## Markdown Processing

 The application processes Markdown formatting when generating PDFs to ensure proper formatting: